tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 7.4).
 Clients SHOULD ignore the `ECHConfig` if it contains an encoded IPv4 address.
 (To determine if a public_name value is an IPv4 address, clients can invoke the IPv4 parser algorithm in {{WhatWGURLAddressParser}}.
 It returns a value when the input is an IPv4 address.)
-Failure to validate that public_name is not an IPv4 address may cause connection failures to the client-facing server.
+Failure to validate that a public_name is not an IPv4 address may cause connection failures to the client-facing server.
 However, it is not expected to induce security failures.
 Clients will use this name to authenticate the client-facing server and will fail closed if